jsivakum/bands_venues/README.md

 # Bands/Venues

  It is capable of adding bands and venues and then linking them together in a many-to-many relationship.
-It also implements CRUD for the Bands class.
+It also implements (CRUD/L) Create Read Update Delete/List for the Bands class.

 ### Installation